 - Having strategic plans to guide action on sustainability in libraries, across all aspects from resources and equipment to learning and community services

-- Sustainability is part of the funding agreement with the LEP for its technical delivery and features in the design of facilities and purchase of equipment for our new Cyber Security programme.
+- Sustainability is part of the funding agreement with the LEP for technical delivery and features in the design of facilities and purchase of equipment for our new Cyber Security programme.